 When I hopped off the plane a couple weeks ago from Texas, I bought everything to recreate a cashew queso I fell in love with over lunch.
 I also bought everything to recreate Salsa Doña, a creamy jalapeño salsa from Tacodeli, that I fell in love with during another lunch.
 Between those lunches and recipe testing, I’m dubbing this the summer of salsa (and chips).
 Because I’ve eaten a lot of them.

 Salsa Doña is made from minimal ingredients—jalapeños, garlic, oil, lime juice, and salt.
 The jalapeños and garlic char under the blazing hot oven before their meaty insides blend into an incredibly creamy salsa, so creamy you’ll go looking for cream in the ingredient list.
 It’s not there.
 With the large base of jalapeños, this salsa runs hot.
 So hot!
-Though, once you get past the initial heat of the first bite, it’s intoxicating, hard to quit, even.
+(Well depending on the heat of the peppers, which can vary greatly.)
+Though, once you get past the initial heat of the first bite, it’s intoxicating, hard to quit even.
+(See recipe notes for the boiling method.)

-Before we jump into the how to, I have a warning.
+Before we jump into the how-to, I have a warning.
 Maybe don’t serve a bowl of Salsa Doña next to a bowl of Cashew Queso at book club as the sun goes down on the outdoor patio when the light fades and the queso and the salsa begin taking on the same color.
 Also, maybe don’t bring this to happy hour without a little label labeled SPICY!
 Maybe do serve it with a semi-sweet drink, like the Watermelon Agua Fresca from my book or this hard lemonade.
 And finally, don’t let these warnings deter you from making this salsa.
 I’m starting to sound like a pharmaceutical commercial during Nightly News.
 This drug can help.
 It might cause a stroke or even death, but this drug can help.
 It’s spicy, but Salsa Doña might just be my favorite.

 How to Make Salsa Doña